Documentation Index

 Batch Creating Tickets

-For parent threads containing multiple child items (like a campaign or batch), you can create tickets for all children at once:- Open the parent thread (folder, batch, or campaign)
+For parent threads containing multiple child items (like a campaign or batch), you can create tickets for all children at once:

 - Click Create Jira Ticket